 You can also choose to see a heat map after the drill which is a visual representation of each shot showing you exactly where it went on net and if it went in or not.
 It gives you a good idea of the quality of shooters you face in Sense Arena.
 You'll see a fairly widely distributed spray around and even over the net at the younger levels, but some pinpoint accuracy at the pro level that left Ranford a four-time Stanley Cup Champion, shaking his head.

-You can also now replay each shot from both the shooters’ and the goalie’s perspective in the latest software release.
-Being able to see what the shooter sees is a valuable exercise to review your performance and we were surprised how much we liked reviewing the goalie’s perspective as well because you are actually offset from them by a bit and can move around to see how the space was filled and how you moved to the puck.
+You can also now replay each shot from both the shooters' and the goalie's perspective in the latest software release.
+Being able to see what the shooter sees is a valuable exercise to review your performance and we were surprised how much we liked reviewing the goalie's perspective as well because you are actually offset from them by a bit and can see things such as head position relative to the post.

 Video capture of the new replay feature that lets you review a drill from both the shooter's and the goalie's perspective.